It all starts here

 There are four key stages to the mortgage application process.

-Before you have made your mortgage application, you can get an indication of what we may be able to lend you our Approval in Principle letter, this can show agents and sellers you're a serious buyer.
+Before you begin your mortgage application, you can get an indication of what we may be able to lend you by completing our online Agreement in Principle.

 How we assess your application